 4. MyLahore

 Another Asian restaurant in Manchester which has you covered this Ramadan is MyLahore.
 Open from 6pm to 11pm for Iftar, the restaurant located on the Curry Mile will be serving a halal menu featuring literally everything you could be craving from across Europe and Asia.
 We’re talking samosa chaat, traditional curries, seafood platters and paninis, wraps and salads.
 MyLahore also has you covered should you want their food for Suhoor, or for an Iftar at home.
-Whilst they aren’t open into the early hours, they have a sharing box on sale which you can order online straight to your door, to be eaten on your own schedule.
+Whilst they aren’t open into the early hours, they have an Iftar sharing box on sale which you can order online straight to your door, to be eaten on your own schedule.
 MyLahore, 14 – 18 Wilmslow Road, M14 5TQ.

 5. Chaiiwala